ComposableFi/composable/docs/docs/networks/picasso/token-transparency.md

 # Token Transparency Commitment Statement

-Composable Finance (“Composable”) remains committed to transparency at all levels of the Composable ecosystem and our infrastructure offerings.
+Composable Foundation (“Composable”) remains committed to transparency at all levels of the Composable ecosystem and our infrastructure offerings.
 Thus, we provide the community with the following information on the Picasso (PICA) token holdings, actions, and supply.

 ## Organization Objectives & Token Use Statement